What are the options for women before treatment?

 If radiation to the pelvis is required, the ovaries can sometimes be moved out of the area expected to receive the most radiation.
 This procedure (called ovarian transposition) can at least partially protect the ovaries from the effects of radiation.

 While ovarian cancer is frequently treated by hysterectomy and removal of both ovaries, early stages can sometimes be safely treated by removal of the affected ovary only.

-These possibilities can be discussed with a Gynecologic Oncologist.
+These possibilities can be discussed with a gynecologic oncologist.

-IVF with cryopreservation of embryos has been used extensively for infertility treatment since the early 1980’s and is considered a safe and routine procedure.
+IVF with cryopreservation of embryos has been used extensively for infertility treatment since the early 1980s and is considered a safe and routine procedure.
 The embryos can be stored for a number of years until cancer treatment is completed.
-Even if the cancer treatmen results in ovarian failure, the woman can be given hormones to mimic a normal ovulation cycle and the embryos transferred back to the uterus by a simple outpatient procedure.
+Even if the cancer treatment results in ovarian failure, the woman can be given hormones to mimic a normal ovulation cycle and have the embryos transferred back to the uterus by a simple outpatient procedure.
 The chance of pregnancy is about 30% each time 2-3 embryos are returned to the hormonally prepared uterus.
 If 12-15 embryos can be produced and stored, that should give the couple a reasonably good chance of achieving a pregnancy at a later date.
 The cost is $8000-10000.
 Sometimes this is not possible because of the need to start cancer treatment quickly.
-An IVF cycle takes about 2 weeks to complete and starts with the onset of a period so it can delay cancer treatment for several weeks.
+An IVF cycle takes about two weeks to complete and starts with the onset of a period so it can delay cancer treatment for several weeks.

 Cryopreservation of Unfertilized Eggs: